 10 am – 7 pm – November 30, December 2, 6, 7, 9, 12 – 16

 11 am – 8 pm – December 1 , 3, 4, 8, 10, 11, 17 – 23, 26 – 30

 11 am – 5 pm – December 24, 31

-The Cascais Christmas Village promises elves, Roamn soldiers, Magi, and live reindeer to make visits to see Pai Natal and the living nativity even more special.
+The Cascais Christmas Village promises elves, Roman soldiers, Magi with real camels, and live reindeer to make visits to see Pai Natal and the living nativity even more special.

 Ice skate, sled down a hill, visit the Enchanted Forest, ride the Christmas train or the mini ferris wheel, and hop inside a life-sized snow globe.
 If you’re looking for Christmas magic, you’ll find it in Cascais.

 Entry is €9 for adults– don’t forget to buy your tickets in advance!
 Skating is an extra €5 for 20 minutes, and sledding is €3 for two trips down the hill.

 Which Lisbon Christmas market are you most excited to visit?

 11am – 11pm – December 1, 3, 4 + 8, 10, 11, 2022